Hollandale to Blanchardville:

 Bald eagles, kingfishers, one snake, lots of hawks and a gazillion geese.

 7.2 miles, pretty hilly but not so bad to give you a heart attack.
+County Road F is suitable for bicyclists, but be prepared to be passed by an occasional car or truck going at a fast clip.
 The descents are exhilarating!

 I won’t be coy, this trip was one of the best of 2013, hands down.
 A total gamble, as there is basically nothing out there (books, internet) on this segment so I had no idea what I would encounter.
 But that’s what intrepid paddling is all about.